 Difference between Long-Term and Short-Term Taxes

-If you are single and made between $95,367 to $182,100 in short-term capital gains, you would be taxed at 24% in 2023.
-Under short-term capital gains, with the same filing status, the income threshold would fall between $44,626 to $492,300 and be taxed at 15%.
+For single filers earning $95,367 to $182,100 in short-term capital gains in 2023, the tax rate is 24%.
+For long-term capital gains with the same filing status, income between $44,626 to $492,300 is taxed at 15%.

 How Day Traders Can Reduce Taxes